nhaliday/lloyd/roompicks/roompicks.md

 c.
 Officers pick at the top of their respective classes in the
     following order: Secretary, Superintendent, Social Director,
     Treasurer, Athletic Manager, BOC Rep.
 d.
-Card Pick is used to resolve all ties, **except in the case of
+Card Pick is used to resolve all ties, the sequence of cards will be
-    end-of-year roompicks, see (3.g)**.
-The rankings of cards will be announced by the Secretary prior to the drawing of cards.
+    announced by the Secretary prior to the drawing of cards.
 e.
 Health Ad, UCC, and Excomm Privileges and Restrictions
     i.
 UCCs whose terms begin at the start of the academic year must